TewodrosAdimas/A2SV/myblogproject/ReadMe.md

 1. **User Authentication**
    - Register a new user account.
    - Login using JWT authentication.
+   - Update user profile (e.g., bio, profile picture).

 2. **Blog Posts**
-   - Create a new blog post.
-   - View blog posts.
+   - Create, view, update, and delete blog posts.

 3. **Blog Interactions**
    - Rate a blog post (1-5).
    - Comment on a blog post.
    - Like a blog post.

+---

 ## Architecture

 This project follows a **Modular** architecture with a focus on separating concerns into distinct Django apps.
-The main components of the architecture are:
+The main components are:

-1. **Users App**
+1. **Users App**:
    - Handles user registration, authentication (via JWT), and user management.
    - The `User` model is extended to suit the project needs.

-2. **Posts App**
+2. **Posts App**:
    - Manages blog posts.
-   - Handles the creation and listing of blog posts.
+   - Handles creation and listing of blog posts.
    - Each blog post is associated with a user (author).

-3. **Blog Interactions App**
+3. **Blog Interactions App**:
-   - Manages interactions on the blog posts such as ratings, comments, and likes.
+   - Manages interactions on blog posts such as ratings, comments, and likes.
-   - The `BlogRating`, `Comment`, and `Like` models are used to track these interactions.
+   - The `BlogRating`, `Comment`, and `Like` models track these interactions.

-4. **JWT Authentication**
+4. **JWT Authentication**:
    - **JSON Web Tokens (JWT)** are used for secure authentication of users.
    - Tokens are issued upon login and are required for accessing protected routes.

-5. **Django Rest Framework (DRF)**
+5. **Django Rest Framework (DRF)**:
-   - DRF is used for building the API endpoints.
+   - DRF is used to build API endpoints.
-   - Viewsets, serializers, and generic views are used to handle requests for creating and viewing blog posts, comments, ratings, and likes.
+   - Viewsets, serializers, and generic views handle requests for creating and viewing blog posts, comments, ratings, and likes.

-6. **Database Models**
-   - The project uses relational database models in Django, with ForeignKey relationships between the models to establish connections between users, blog posts, ratings, comments, and likes.
+---

 ## Requirements